telerik/ajax-docs/controls/imagebutton/appearance-and-styling/create-a-custom-skin.md

 ## Custom Skin Example

-Below is shown how to modify the CSS in order not only to change some colors and background colors, but also some base layout settings such as font size, element height, border-radius etc.
+The example below shows how to modify the CSS in order to not only change some colors and background colors, but also some base layout settings such as font size, element height, border-radius, etc.

 ````ASP.NET
 <!DOCTYPE html>